All customers who have access to Ad Experiences as part of their Terminus subscription can access this view.

 - Inactive: Accounts that have been manually deactivated by the user, or that no longer meet any dynamic audience rule criteria.

 - Invalid: Used for the .CSV upload account list method to indicate that an error occurred when uploading (for example, the account was marked as a duplicate).
+In a Global IP Targeting tactic, the invalid state is the equivalent of unmatched in a standard tactic.

 - Pending Validation: Once the tactic is running, this status will be used to indicate when new accounts that match your dynamic audience rule criteria, or have been manually uploaded via .CSV, are going through the data validation process, but are not yet synced and active in the tactic.